top of page

 The verb 'bear,' in the sense of carrying or supporting a physical, emotional, or mental burden, has a rich etymological history.
 It can be traced back to the Old English word 'beran,' which shares its origins with the Proto-Germanic word 'beranan.'
 These roots convey the fundamental concept of carrying or bearing a load.
 Interestingly, the word 'bear' in this context is akin to the noun 'bier,' which is a frame used for carrying a coffin.
 This connection underscores the idea of bearing not only physical loads but also the weight of sorrow and emotions, akin to carrying a heavy burden in a metaphorical sense.
 Thus, the etymology of 'bear' reveals its ancient roots in human experiences of carrying and supporting various forms of weight, both tangible and intangible.

-Find the meaning of bear
+Quiz: Find the meaning of the verb bear:

 Try Again!